agrogan1/newstuff/xaringan-themes/README.md

 ### Example

-* My [ggplot flipbook](../ggplot-flipbook/ggplot-flipbook.html) uses the same CSS as this theme.
+* My [ggplot flipbook](../ggplot-flipbook/ggplot-flipbook.html) uses the  CSS from the University of Michigan Xaringan theme.

 > Possibly related, and possibly helpful, may be my R Package for [Michigan Colors in R Graphs](https://agrogan1.github.io/michigancolors/)